Tanweth/Poll-Box/README.md

 You can also ask for support (bug-related or not) in the release thread: http://community.mybb.com/thread-145875.html

 ##Changelog

+* 2.2
+	* Globalized the $homepoll variable on the Standard Edition.
+Now you can add the poll to any page of your forums by placing "{$homepoll}" in any template (with some exceptions, including the header template).
+By default it still only displays on Index and Portal, and display on those pages can still be enabled/disabled in settings.
+	* Improved the way the redirect back to the page where a poll action was taken is handled.
+It should now work on any page of the forums without issue.
+However, the redirect after editing a poll has been removed entirely.
+That implementation was more complex than I felt was worth to keep it around.
+	* Fixed an issue where the pollbar graphic wouldn't appear on the Show Results page on the ASB Edition.
+	* Cached the version number to make future upgrades easier (Standard only).

 * 2.1
 	* Now when users vote (or do any other poll action), they're redirected to the page where they voted rather than the poll's thread.
 The original behavior can be restored with a setting.
 There are two exceptions to this: